Shallot aphid (Myzus ascalonicus)

 Management-chemical control: HOME USE

-Chemicals applied for aphid control have not prevented the spread of virus diseases in strawberries, and aphid damage has not warranted the use of control measures; therefore, no chemical control is suggested.
+Chemicals applied for aphid control have not prevented the spread of virus diseases in strawberries, and aphid damage has not warranted the use of control measures; therefore, chemical control is not suggested.

 Management-chemical control: COMMERCIAL USE